junaiderade/nextjs_tutorial/nextjs_tutorial_notes.md

 ## on ch2

 ## general
-- this code is written based off this doc: https://nextjs.org/learn/dashboard-app
+- this code is written based off this doc for the app router course: https://nextjs.org/learn/dashboard-app